sabamdarif/termux-desktop/readmes/hw-acceleration.md

   >For Adreno GPU you don't nedd to chose, it will automatically use turnip if you use ubuntu/debian
 - Once selected, everything will be configured automatically.

+> [!TIP]
 > Use [CPU-Z](https://play.google.com/store/apps/details?id=com.cpuid.cpu_z&pcampaignid=web_share) to identify your GPU.
 Research your GPU online to determine whether `virpipe` or `zink` or `icd-wrapper`... works best; Reddit or similar forums often have useful insights.
 > Although for most of the gpu icd-wrapper (vulkan) should work just fine

 ![CPU-Z Screenshot](https://raw.githubusercontent.com/sabamdarif/termux-desktop/setup-files/images/cpu-z.png)

 ### Using Hardware Acceleration in Termux
-- Start Termux Desktop via Termux:x11 (recommended) or vnc and it should just work (if the hardware acceleration driver you selected that support your gpu).
+- Start Termux Desktop via Termux:x11 (recommended) or vnc (In vnc some drivers might not work)
+- And it should just work if the hardware acceleration driver you selected that support your gpu.

 ### Using Hardware Acceleration in Proot Distro (Distro Container)